NVIDIA/NeMo/docs/source/core/exp_manager.rst

 and their metrics.
 In order to simplify such tasks, NeMo integrates with `Hydra Multi-Run support <https://hydra.cc/docs/tutorials/basic/running_your_app/multi-run/>`_ in order to provide a unified way to run a set of experiments all from the config.

-There are certain limitations to this framework, which we list below.
-First, all experiments are assumed to be run on a single GPU, and multi GPU for single run / model parallel models are not supported as of now.
-Furthermore, NeMo supports only grid search over a set of hyper parameters, but we will eventually add support for advanced hyper parameter search strategies.
-Finally, **NeMo Multi-Run only supports running on one or more GPUs** and will not work if no GPU devices are present.
+There are certain limitations to this framework, which we list below:

+* All experiments are assumed to be run on a single GPU, and multi GPU for single run (model parallel models are not supported as of now).
+* NeMo Multi-Run supports only grid search over a set of hyper-parameters, but we will eventually add support for advanced hyper parameter search strategies.
+* **NeMo Multi-Run only supports running on one or more GPUs** and will not work if no GPU devices are present.

 Config Setup
 ~~~~~~~~~~~~